 Who lived at the Huntington Mansion at the San Marino Ranch, (by Pasadena, CA) ?
 Henry E. Huntington did from: 1910-27 & Arabella D. Huntington did also from (1913 to 1924 until she died).
-There nicknames were “Belle & Edwards” and they loved to entertain in this house.
+There nicknames were “Belle & Edwards” & they loved to entertain in this house.
 Their favorite kind of entertaining was 6-12 guests for formal luncheons and formal dinners.
 But they also entertained at “Sundays at the Ranch” with 20-40 people, also.
 Technically, the Huntingtons only spent about 4-5 months a year at the Ranch; sometimes longer.
 The rest of the year, the Huntingtons spent in 3 mansions & estates in New York, also at Chateau Beauregard by Paris in the summer & home to New York City in Autumntime for the holidays.

 Mr. Henry “Edwards” Huntington